Pontifical Villas of Castel Gandolfo: From 1945 to the present

 After the end of the war, Pius XII returned to Castel Gandolfo as soon as the pontifical complex was made habitable again, on 22 August 1946.
-Pope Pacelli spent almost a third of his pontificate in the Pontifical Villas, initiating the custom of receiving pilgrims there: since during the Jubilee of 1950 the large crowds of pilgrims forced him to return to Rome for audiences, in 1957 he wanted an audience hall built in the garden of Villa Cybo, which was inaugurated in 1959.
+Pius spent almost a third of his pontificate in the Pontifical Villas, initiating the custom of receiving pilgrims there: since during the Jubilee of 1950 the large crowds of pilgrims forced him to return to Rome for audiences, in 1957 he wanted an audience hall built in the garden of Villa Cybo, which was inaugurated in 1959.
 He could not see it completed, however, as he died while on a vacation on 9 October 1958: he was the first pope to die at Castel Gandolfo.

 In 1948, the new republican state renegotiated with the Holy See the boundaries of the extraterritorial area of the Pontifical Villas, enlarging them further with land acquired in the 1930s under Pius XI for the purpose of creating the pontifical farm.

 Pope John XXIII, in his short but intense pontificate (1958–1963), also made his presence felt at Castel Gandolfo.
 He was the first pope to walk out of the Papal Palace to the collegiate church of St. Thomas of Villanova across the street, 15 August 1959, to celebrate the solemnity of the Assumption of Mary.
-Pope Roncalli left Castel Gandolfo for the last time on 1 September 1962: a month later he opened the Second Vatican Council, and then died, mourned by all as "the good pope."
+Pope John left Castel Gandolfo for the last time on 1 September 1962: a month later he opened the Second Vatican Council, and then died, mourned by all as "the good pope."

 With Paul VI (1963–1978), the Castellan vacation had now become a regular practice.
 Beginning with the 1975 Jubilee, the pope began to use the helicopter to travel from the Vatican to Castel Gandolfo: the trip takes only about twenty minutes, and this avoided blocking traffic for security reasons as was the case when the papal motorcade passed by.
 On 22 September 1974, Pier Paolo Pasolini wrote an article in the Corriere della Sera in which he commented on the now customary "Castel Gandolfo speech" that follows the recitation of the Sunday Angelus, calling it "historic" because the pope would acknowledge in his view that "the new consumerist power is completely irreligious; totalitarian; violent; falsely tolerant, more repressive than ever; corrupting, degrading: therefore, the Marxist intellectual proposed that the Catholic Church stand as the “majestic, but not authoritarian” leader of resistance to rampant consumerism.

-Paul VI was the second pope in less than two decades to die at Castel Gandolfo: in fact, he died, after a sudden aggravation of his condition, on 6 August 1978.
+Paul VI was the second pope in less than two decades to die at Castel Gandolfo, after a sudden deterioration of his condition, on 6 August 1978.
 A chapelle ardente was set up in the Papal Palace, until the coffin was transported to the Vatican on 9 August.
 The pontificate of his successor, John Paul I, lasted only a little more than a month and he did not have time to visit Castel Gandolfo.